 Magicseaweed was founded in 2002 by Ben Freeston in Kingsbridge, England.
 On May 15, 2023, the website joined Surfline.

-It presents itself as "the most detailed, free, long-range surf forecast on the web," covering around 200 countries and over 5,000 beaches.
+It presented itself as "the most detailed, free, long-range surf forecast on the web," covering around 200 countries and over 5,000 beaches.

-The website provides four ocean conditions updates from thousands of breaks on the planet and is used to plan surf contests.
+The website provided four ocean conditions updates from thousands of breaks on the planet and was used to plan surf contests.

-The swell, wind, and tide forecast data are fine-tuned by in-house surf forecasters and oceanographers, who now work under the Surfline umbrella.
+The swell, wind, and tide forecast data were fine-tuned by in-house surf forecasters and oceanographers, who now work under the Surfline umbrella.

-Magicseaweed offers visitors 16-day wave forecasts using multiple weather models, advanced high-resolution charts, historic forecasts, and a global network of surf cams.
+Magicseaweed offered visitors 16-day wave forecasts using multiple weather models, advanced high-resolution charts, historic forecasts, and a global network of surf cams.

-The pro membership starts at €2.69 per month and unlocks unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, and ad advertising-free browsing.
+The pro membership started at €2.69 per month and unlocked unlimited webcam streaming, wave replays, spot calibration options, live wave buoy data, enhanced iOS and Android apps, and ad advertising-free browsing.